maneesha777/Datascience/python_oops_assignment/python_oops.md

 Ans. *\__init__* is a reserved method in python classes.
 The __init__() doesn’t create an object but is automatically called once after every object creation.
 Hence, the *\__init__()* is not a constructor.
 Since Python will automatically call the *\__init__()* method immediately after creating a new object, you can use the *\__init__()* method to initialize the object’s attributes.
 If the *\__init__()* has parameters other than the self, you need to pass the corresponding arguments when creating a new object.

-Q6.
+### Q6.
 What is the process for creating a class instance?
 Ans.
 An instance of a class is an object.
 A class needs to be instantiated if we want to use the class attributes in another class or method.
-To create instances of a class, you call the class using class name and pass in whatever arguments its __init__ method accepts.
+To create instances of a class, you call the class using class name and pass in whatever arguments its *\__init__* method accepts.
 All the instances share the attributes and the behavior of the class.

 `The syntax to create the instance of the class is given below:
 Object_name = class_name (arguments)`

-Q7.
+### Q7.
 What is the process for creating a class?
 Ans.
 In Python, a class can be created by using the keyword class, followed by the class name.

 `The syntax to create a class is given below: class class_name:
     # Statement`

-Q8.
+### Q8.
 How would you define the super classes of a class?
 Ans.
-The class whose properties gets inherited by another class is known as superclass or parent class. the class which inherits the properties of another class is known as the subclass or child class.
+The class whose properties gets inherited by another class is known as superclass or parent class.

+The class which inherits the properties of another class is known as the subclass or child class.
 A subclass inherits all data and behavior of parent class.
 Inheritance is the property of an OOP language through which the data and behavior of a superclass can be passed onto a subclass.
 Inheritance is one of the mechanisms to achieve the re-use property of oops.

-Q9.
+### Q9.
 What is the relationship between classes and modules?
 Ans.
 Python code is organized in files of .py extension called "modules" and groups of related modules called “packages".
 A module is a distinct unit that may have one or more closely-related classes, functions and variables.
 Modules need to be imported before they are read and used.
 To access the functions inside the module the dot(.) operator is used.
 A class is used to define a blueprint for a given object, whereas a module is used to reuse a given piece of code inside another program.
 There is no limit on how many classes one can put in a module.
 Q10.
 How do you make instances and classes?
 Ans.

-Q11.
+### Q11.
 Where and how should be class attributes created?
 Ans.
 Class attributes are the variables defined directly in the class that are shared by all objects of the class.
-Such attributes are defined inside class and outside __init__  usually at the top, for legibility.
+Such attributes are defined inside class and outside *\__init__* usually at the top, for legibility.
-To define a class attribute, you place it outside of the __init__() method.
+To define a class attribute, you place it outside of the *\__init__()* method.
 One can access the class attribute via instances of the class or via the class name.
+*Class namespace* is used to store class attributes.

 ``` {python}
     # Class attribute